- Chart

 Positioning

-Kroger is positioned as a value-driven retailer, offering a wide variety of products at competitive prices.
-Its competitive advantages include its extensive store network, strong private label brands, and loyalty programs.
+Kroger is positioned as a traditional supermarket chain offering a wide range of products and services at competitive prices.
+Its competitive advantages include its extensive store network, strong private-label brands, and loyalty programs.

 Total Addressable Market (TAM)

-The total US grocery market is estimated to be around $1 trillion.
-Kroger captures a significant portion, but faces increasing competition from online retailers and discounters.
+The U.S. grocery market is estimated to be around $1 trillion.
+Kroger is a major player, capturing a significant portion of the market but has opportunities to expand its online presence and reach new customer segments.

 Upturn SWOT Analysis